GPUPhobia/StarGAN-pitch/README.md

 ## Dependencies

-- Python 3.6 (or higher)
+- Python 3.5 (or higher)(replace all f-string with format output)
-- tensorflow 1.8
+- tensorflow 1.12.0
 - librosa
 - pyworld
-- tensorboard
-- scikit-learn

 > NOTE:According to some feedbacks, we recommend to use tensorflow version 1.8  exactly.
 (Tensorflow 1.11 generate nonsense results)